elifkizilky/Cmpe-352-Work-Environment/Final Project Team Report.md

         - (Completed) 1.2.1.4 System shall calculate the average rating of the game.
         - (Completed) 1.2.1.5 System shall calculate the average completion duration of the game.
     - 1.2.2 Search
-        - (In Progress) 1.2.2.1.
-System shall allow users to search for forum thread, subforum, forum comment, upcoming titles, gaming communities-groups, users, and games.
+        - (Completed) 1.2.2.1.
+System shall allow users to search for forum thread, upcoming titles, groups, users, and games.
-        - (In Progress) 1.2.2.2.
+        - (%70 completed) 1.2.2.2.
 System shall allow the user to filter the search for the users, games, and tags.
         - (Completed) 1.2.2.3.
 System shall allow users to use sorting features ascending or descending.
         - (Completed) 1.2.2.4.
 System shall allow users to sort the threads, alphabetically, by first post date, by last post date,by number of comments in threads.
         - (%50 Completed) 1.2.2.5.
-System shall allow users to sort the comments by date, number of replies and difference of upvotes and downvotes for the comment.
+System shall allow users to sort the comments by date, number of replies and difference of likes and dislikes for the comment.
-        - (Completed) 1.2.2.6.
+        - (not started) 1.2.2.6.
 System shall allow users to sort upcoming titles by post date or launch date.
     - 1.2.4 (Completed) Annotations
     - 1.2.5 (Completed) Recommendations
     - 1.2.6 User Data